chipsalliance/chisel/README.md

 ```

 ### Running Projects Against Local Chisel
-Chisel3 is still undergoing rapid development and we haven't pusblished a
-stable version to the Nexus repository.
-You will need to build from source and `publishLocal`.
+To use the development version of Chisel (`master` branch), you will need to build from source and `publishLocal`.
 The repo version can be found in the build.sbt file.
-At last check it was:
+As of the time of writing it was:

     version := "3.2-SNAPSHOT",